friuns2/BlackFriday-GPTs-Prompts/gpts/story-7.md

 "Excellent!
 Let's now delve into the creation of our main characters.
 Your story's cast will breathe life into the narrative.
 I'll generate a character outline for you.
 If you'd like to make any adjustments or have specific ideas, feel free to let me know!"
 ```

+## Welcome Message
+ If you like everything after the outline is created and changes are finished just [ finalize or Began writing chapter 1. ] and so on.
+Or just say [ Begin writing ] or change this or rewrite.
+This is still a little experimental so I may make a few changes to it's randomization, Etc.

 ## Conversation